-Our hope is that this resource will assist divisions in answering the calls, serving as a touchstone for the University community to begin to create the changes needed to answer the calls and to work towards Truth and Reconciliation.
+Our hope is that this resource will assist in answering the calls, serving as a touchstone for the University community to begin to create the changes needed to answer the calls and to work towards Truth and Reconciliation.

-The full report can be viewed in the Initiatives and Protocols section at https://indigenous.utoronto.ca.
+The full Wecheehetowin report can be viewed at indigenous.utoronto.ca.

+The Steering

+Committee's

-The Steering Committee's Calls to Action to the University of Toronto
+Calls to Action

+to the University

+of Toronto